VTDA-Group/extrabol/README.md

 ```
 ## Input Files

-Inputs to extrabol must be .dat files that conform to the following format.
+*SNANA format*: The metadata section contains key-value pairs, each on a new line, followed by the observational data section.
+The observational data is defined by the VARLIST line and is preceded by a metadata section.

+The observational data lines must start with 'OBS:' followed by values corresponding to the variables listed in the VARLIST line.

-The first two lines must contain redshift and Milky Way extinction E(b-v) respectively.
+*extrabol format*: The first two lines must contain redshift and Milky Way extinction E(B-V) respectively.
 If these values are unknown, simply put 0.0.
 The following lines contain observational data in 5 columns as shown below:

 ```
 Time(MJD)   Apparent Magnitude   Error(in magnitudes)   Filter SVO ID   Type of magnitude (AB or Vega)